druglogics/druglogics-synergy/README.md

 ## Example

-The recommended way to run this package is to use it’s `Launcher`.
+The recommended way to run this package is to use its `Launcher`.
 From the root directory of the repo run (remember to change the `{version}` to the appropriate one, e.g. `1.2.0`):

 ```